Nieless/cacher/README.md

 import "github.com/nieless/cacher"

-Cache any type of item
+Cache any type of item (it also accepts expiration time of item, it will delete item from cache if expiry time is less than 1 minute of current time)

 ``value := cacher.SetCacheItem("key","hey there",nil)``

-it also accepts expiration time of item, it will delete item from cache if expiry time is less than 1 minute of current time.

-Get cached item
+Get cached item (it will return value as a nil if key doesn't exist in cache)

 ``value := cacher.GetCachedItem("key")``

-it will return value as a nil if key doesn't exist in cache.
+Delete cached item (it will return value as a nil if key doesn't exist in cache)

-Delete cached item

 ``value := cacher.DeleteCachedItem("key")``

-it will return value as a nil if key doesn't exist in cache.